 - 1. Understand and have regard for your Catchment Context, Challenges and Values (CCCV). - 2.
 Produce maps which help identify your land units, their inherent vulnerabilities (these are risks to freshwater and freshwater ecosystems based on biophysical factors such as slope, soil type, climate, and includes irrigation and drainage) and your farming/growing activities on those units. - 3.
-Decide how those risks on farm, interact with the CCCV.
+Decide how those risks on the orchard or vineyard, interact with the CCCV.